LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 2. Specify the following:
     * **Data source name**: Enter a name for the knowledge base.
     * **Data source type**: Select "Knowledge Base."
     * **Language**: Select the language of the knowledge base.
 The default value is English.
-For details, see [here](knowledge-base-overview.html#languages) in the overview.
+For details on how the language is used, see [here](knowledge-base-overview.html#languages) in the overview.
     * **Import articles from**: You can add articles manually, but if you have them in an external file, you can import them now.
 Select either "CSV" or "Google Sheet," and use the controls provided to upload the file's contents.
 For details on creating an import file, see [here](knowledge-base-knowledge-bases.html#create-an-import-file) below.

         If you select "Google Sheet" and you provide the URL to the sheet, be aware that this establishes a link between the knowledge base and the sheet.
 If you later sync the knowledge base, it is updated with the current contents in the sheet.

     * **Intent Association**: This field specifies where the intents reside, either in the knowledge base itself or in a domain in Intent Builder.
 Select either "Knowledge Base Intents" or "Domain Intents."
 If you select "Domain Intents," also select the domain from the list that appears.
 For a more in-depth explanation of these, see [here](knowledge-base-overview.html#knowlege-base-intents-versus-domain-intents) in the overview.

+        If and when you are selecting the domain, be aware that it can't be changed after the knowledge base is created.

 3. Click **Add**.

     This creates the knowledge base, and takes you to its search view.
 In this default view, you can search the title, intent qualifiers and content of articles.